Soft and Simple Eggless Cake Recipe That Never Fails

 Directions

-• Mix flour, sugar, baking soda, and salt in a bowl.
+• Whisk together the flour, sugar, baking soda, and salt in a large bowl until evenly combined.

-• Add milk, oil, vinegar, and vanilla.
-Stir gently until smooth.
+• Add the milk, oil, vinegar, and vanilla.
+Stir until a smooth batter forms — do not overmix.

 Latest Posts